Diaz Kambere: College and amateur career

-Professional
+Professional career

 Kambere signed for the Vancouver Whitecaps of the USL First Division in 2006, subsequently playing in 28 games over two years with the team.
 On September 6, 2008, he was signed to a 'one day contract' with Toronto FC to be able to play in a game against Chivas USA, due to that squad missing nine players to international duty.

 On December 10, 2008, Kambere was released from his contract with the Whitecaps.
 Having been unable to secure a professional contract, he signed with the Abbotsford Mariners of the USL Premier Development League for the 2009 season.

 After a brief loan spell with Surrey United in the Pacific Coast Soccer League, Kambere joined Abbotsford's PDL rivals Victoria Highlanders in 2010.

-International
+International career

 Kambere represented Canada in the 2008 CONCACAF Olympic Qualifying tournament.